tiagosiebler/gateio-api/README.md

 ## WebSockets

 All available WebSockets can be used via a shared `WebsocketClient`.
 The WebSocket client will automatically open/track/manage connections as needed.
-Each unique connection (one per server URL) is tracked using a WsKey (each WsKey is a string - [WS_KEY_MAP](src/lib/websocket/websocket-util.ts).
+Each unique connection (one per server URL) is tracked using a WsKey (each WsKey is a string - see [WS_KEY_MAP](src/lib/websocket/websocket-util.ts) for a list of supported values).

 Any subscribe/unsubscribe events will need to include a WsKey, so the WebSocket client understands which connection the event should be routed to.
 See examples below or in the [examples](./examples/) folder on GitHub.